sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 ## Table of Content

-This document is a life document and is updated as often as needed with more detailed information depending on specific requests from the SME's community.
+This document is a living document and is updated as often as needed with more detailed information depending on specific requests from the SME's community.
 Please contact us if you have any question and/or how to make this protocol a better tool for all.

-Last update: *7<sup>th</sup> December 2020*.
+Last update: *8<sup>th</sup> December 2020*.

 ----